 Homework: Daily practice problems are found in the text as well as in MyMathLab.
 Complete these assignments by the due dates specified in class.
-No extensions will be made.
 Online homework will be assigned for each section of the textbook and will be due before each exam.
 You should make every effort to complete these assignments before we cover each section in class.
 It will not be possible to complete all of these assignments the night before the exam.
 Any written homework is due at the beginning of class.